liomj/sbadmin4/README.md

 1. If you do not have My Menus modules installed, the default navigation will be displayed.
 2. If you installed My Menus, create a menu in Menus Manager
-3. Add Link your menu in Links Manager
+3. Add Link to your menu in Links Manager
 4. In Links Manager, use the following

 	a.
 Alt Title -> Header
-	* If you want to add a menu header else leave it empty
+	- If you want to add a menu header else leave it empty
 	b.
 Menu Image - > fa fa-star
-	* That is just an example.
-You can use any of your favorite Font Awesome Icon.
-Leave it empty if you want to use the default definded icon
+	- You can use any of your favorite Font Awesome Icon.
+Leave it empty if you want to use the default defined icon

 3. Activate the My menu Block
 4. In the block settings, use the following: